 Broadway Speaker’s Bureau: Students learn about the different roles that come together to work on a broadway production.
 Most recently, students had the opportunity to meet the producer, head of marketing, and the company manager for Dear Evan Hansen.

 Website Workshop with Wix: This event brought together representatives from Wix (a website building platform) and a casting director to discuss best practices for creating a personal, professional website.

 Casting Director / Agent Visits: With NYU's central location in one of the theatre capitals of the world, casting directors and agents visit classes and answer students' questions, often providing feedback on auditions, headshots, and resumes.

 Graduate School Panel: Featuring speakers from graduate programs at NYU and a representative from the University Resident Theatre Association (URTA), experts discussed a myriad of topics including: should you go to graduate school, when is the right time to go to graduate school, the varied options for graduate programs from MA to MFA to PhD, and more.

 Internship Fair: With representatives from casting offices, production companies, theatre companies, and more, this event provided opportunities for students and alumni to connect with professionals across the field and learn more about internships.

 Additionally, the office continues to collaborate with alumni to help students develop skills in areas of interest.
-Programs include the Brendan Bradley Innovation Lab, exploring technology in live performance; the Nine Muses Entertainment Storytelling Lab, a collaboration with Bryce Dallas Howard; and many others.
+Programs include the Brendan Bradley Innovation Lab, exploring technology in live performance; and many others.
 Programs continue to be developed.

 Brendan Bradley Innovation Lab